Whether you are moving passengers or cargo, weighing less is vitally important in

 To meet the demands for increased levels of process & quality control, Pultrex have

-developed and market software that includes control & data exchange techniques to
+developed and market software that includes control and data exchange techniques to

 enable full integration of their filament winding machinery into individual customer ERP